 While scientists work on striking the right balance, “[M]edicine is a human business,” says one doctor who recently spoke with komonews.com.
 “Even the most skilled surgeons and careful cardiologists make mistakes sometimes.”

-If you suspect that an anesthesia complications caused death or serious personal injury, contact our Cleveland office today for a free consultation.
+If you suspect that anesthesia complications caused death or serious personal injury, contact our Cleveland anesthesia error lawyers today for a free consultation.